rpstreef/screencloud-challenge/README.md

 Currently this is only a local dev deployment.
 To extend this to the cloud or server environment we can create a continuous integration pipeline either in Github or AWS as part of CodePipeline.

 This CodeBuild or Github Actions pipeline would build the docker containers, push them to a private registry, and then pulled in the pipeline for deployment to a Container Service (AWS ECS) or for instance as a Deployment on Kubernetes.
+Environments/secrets can then be managed by AWS Parameter Store/Secrets Manager or for Kubernetes we have Secrets.

+For logging/monitoring we should ideally have a centralized solution such as AWS CloudWatch or Loki/Prometheus/Grafana in case of Kubernetes for example.

 For high performant deployments we have the option to vertically, and horizontally scale the Container instances and perform Application Level Load Balancing as the immediate first step.

 Other considations are queues, rate limiting, application level firewalls to further enhance availability, scalability and security.